pra1veenk/ppe-detect-sap/README.md

 * `subnet`  Enter the subnet for Lambda exection
 ## Resource Identifiers
 * `stackname` Enter an Identifier/Name for the CDK stack
-* `ddbtablename` Enter a name for Dynamo DB Table that would be created as part of the stack which would hold the metadata for creating incidents in SAP
 ## Bucket Structure
 * `bucketname` Enter the name of the bucket to be created where the images will be captured for analysis
 ## SAP Environnment details